-Inflation generally affects us by increasing our cost of labor and clinical trial costs.
-We do not believe that inflation had a material effect on our business, financial condition or results of operations during the years ended December 31, 2020, 2019 and 2018.
+Inflation generally affects us by increasing the cost of labor and raw materials, which increases the costs of clinical trials and, in the event we commercialize any products, the costs of production.
+We do not believe that inflation had a material effect on our business, financial condition or results of operations during the years ended December 31, 2021, 2020 and 2019.
 We also do not believe that we are exposed to any material foreign currency exchange rate risk.